 Click on “Certifications” to see more options.

 As part of this unique semester, students will have the opportunity to attain professional certifications.
 Certifications are offered through partner organizations and each have specific criteria that must be met by each student in order to be awarded certification; taking the certification course does not mean a student will become certified.
-Some accrediting organizations also require prior experience or skill level in order to even take the course – for example, the AMGA Climbing Wall Instructor certification.
-This higher standard allows PSC students to reach higher-than-entry level skills and certifications, but may also mean that some NOLS/PSC Leadership Semester participants may not meet the required pre-requisites set forth by a certifying organization.
-Participation in each certification opportunity is NOT required by any NOLS/PSC Leadership Semester participant.
+This higher standard allows PSC students to reach higher-than-entry level skills and certifications.
+Participation in each certification opportunity is required for all PSC Outdoor Leadership Semester Students.

 Certified Interpretive Guide

 This certification course allows NOLS/PSC Leadership Semester students to gain 2 PSC credits.
 This is a 32-hour course with an exam, presentation, and other work that must be passed by the student to attain certification and to pass the course.
 This four day course combines both the theoretical foundations of interpretation with practical skills in delivering quality interpretive programming to visitors.
 Content covered includes the history, definition, and principles of interpretation, designing programs that are purposeful, enjoyable, relevant, organized, and thematic, using tangible objects to connect audiences to intangible ideas and universal concepts in interpretive programs, and presentation and communication skills.
 In addition to academic credit, this course offers a four-year, interpretive guide certification through the National Association for Interpretation.
 To learn more about NAI’s CIG course, click here.